-Organizing Virtual Reality (VR) training, although expensive, brings invaluable benefits that no other training method can offer.
-For context, VR training is an immersive learning strategy that involves an artificial landscape, recreating and simulating real-life scenarios.
+Organizing Virtual Reality (VR) training, although expensive, brings invaluable benefits that no other saas can offer.
+For context, VR training is an immersive learning and development strategy that involves an artificial landscape, recreating and simulating real-life scenarios.
 It allows learners to engage in practical hands-on activities, so they are better prepared before they join the real world.

 You can use a VR format to help your salesforce build better familiarity with your business products or service.
 You can also initiate a VR role play where they can exercise their sales pitch or practice interacting with difficult and dissatisfied clients.
 Yet the best part?
 This training technique is ultimately risk-free.
 You can put your trainees in the most difficult circumstances possible, and allow them to make all of their mistakes without worrying about losing your investment or damaging your brand reputation.

-Unsure where to start?
-You can seek help from various platforms that offer an easy way to put together VR training, even without any technical expertise.
+Unsure where to start in this elearning development strategy?
+You can seek help from various learning platforms that offer an easy way to put together VR training, even without any technical expertise.
 Like ELearning Brothers, where you can simply upload any 360º video or equirectangular photograph and add hotspots and animation.
 Just hit publish, and your VR training is complete.
 V360E is another training software that can help you with your VR training.
 Simply add a 360 panoramic photo or video, an audio track, and additional informative text on your part, tweak your presentation a little, and it’s all good to go.

 5. Apply spaced repetition

 The idea behind the spaced repetition technique is to split lessons into key parts and send them to learners at increasing intervals.
-Rather than bombarding their brain with a large amount of information all at once, learning concepts, such as product updates and sales call techniques, will be reinforced through repetition.
-This training method is also tied to Ebbinghaus’ Forgetting Curve theory, which emphasizes that the drastic drop in remembering can be curtailed if a certain topic is frequently retaken or revisited.
+Rather than bombarding their brain with a large amount of information all at once, learning and development concepts, such as product updates and sales call techniques, will be reinforced through repetition.
+This elearning development is also tied to Ebbinghaus’ Forgetting Curve theory, which emphasizes that the drastic drop in remembering can be curtailed if a certain topic is frequently retaken or revisited.